jpedrosa/sua/docs/Swift_What_Comes_To_Mind.md

 Swift has overloading of methods based on the types of the parameters and even based on the types of the return values of the functions.
-While that is a powerful feature, sometimes we may choose to abuse them and opt for methods with different names instead, which also helps with the type inferencing.
+While that is a powerful feature, sometimes we may choose not to abuse them and opt for methods with different names instead, which also helps with the type inferencing.

 If 2 methods differ only on the type of their returns, having both the same name